 Reducing the loading time of a page can bring a tremendous improvement in bounce rates and lead to increased conversions.
 Research shows that increased loading time from 1 second to 3 seconds can lead to bounce rate growing by 32%.
 If a page speed slows from 1 to 6 seconds, the bounce rate could jump even higher, reaching 106%.

-The correlation between a page’s loading speed and bounce rate should be enough motivation for any website owner to deal with any significant issues and get pages back on track.
+The correlation between a page’s loading speed and bounce rate should be enough motivation for any website owner to deal with issues and get pages back on track.
 Waiting around for websites to load is not something users enjoy or are willing to put up with nowadays.
 Especially when there is a growing competition providing a next to an endless supply of similar pages on almost every topic

-First Input Delay (Interactivity)
+What Is FID: First Input Delay (Interactivity)

 First Input Delay (FID) takes into account the time it takes for the page to be ready for the user to interact with.
 It should be less than 100 milliseconds.